Category Theory for the rest of us coders

 Closing thoughts

-Lots of smart people have worked out relationships and structures that apply in general to a vast array of categories.
-As long as we take care to define a bona fide Coding Category, we can apply all of these results to design solutions to coding problems categorically.
-Viewing code categorically requires a paradigm shift, but in doing this, you can understand Category Theory from a concrete coding perspective and then apply categorical results to solving real problems in a practical way.
-We'll talk about how to implement this in our next post.
+Lots of smart people have worked out relationships and structures that apply to a vast array of categories.
+By defining a bona fide Coding Category, we can apply all of these results to help us design and solve coding problems in a new way.
+Viewing code categorically is a paradigm shift, but by doing this, we can understand Category Theory from a concrete coding perspective and apply it to solve real problems in a practical way.
+We’ll take more about this in our next post.